|Frequently Asked Questions

 The following models can be reset to factory settings:

-No login credentials (Digital Passport) are required for the reset to factory defaults.
+No login credentials (Digital Passport) are required for the reset to factory settings, nor does the device have to be previously set up on the mobile device.

-Please go to the "Reset to factory settings" in the DoorBird app under settings and then follow the step-by-step instructions.
-Please keep in mind that DoorBird must be online via network cable for the procedure.
-Also the iOS or Android smartphone/tablet from which you carry out the reset has to be on the same network as DoorBird.
+Please go to the "Reset to factory settings" in the DoorBird app under settings and follow the step-by-step instructions.

 Please note that you must leave the device untouched for 15 minutes after a successful reset, as the firmware will also be installed on the device again.

-You can power up the DoorBird and our addon products separately using one of the three options:
+You can power up our IP video door stations or our add-on products using one of the following options:

-For warranty reasons, the DoorBird may only be operated with power adaptors that have been purchased directly from us because as these are individually tested and certified.
-The exception to this is the power supply via PoE, since Power over Ethernet has been uniformly standardized worldwide: http://www.doorbird.com/poe
+For warranty reasons, our devices may only be operated with power supply units purchased directly from us, as these are individually tested and specially certified.

-We generally recommend the use of a hard-wired connection between the door station and Internet router instead of WiFi, as this is maintenance-free, fail-safe and interference-free.
+We generally recommend a hard-wired connection between the IP video door station and the Internet router, as this is almost maintenance- and trouble-free compared to a Wi-Fi connection.

 If you install the DoorBird app on an iOS device, a paired Apple Watch will also work.
 It is possible to receive push messages on the watch or open the door.

 Unfortunately audio communication via Apple Watch is technically not possible, as this is restricted by Apple.
-As soon as Apple offers the interface, we will implement it.
+As soon as Apple offers an interface, we will implement it.

-Please keep in mind that push notifications are only displayed on one both devices after pairing: https://support.apple.com/en-us/HT204791
+Please keep in mind that push notifications are only displayed on one of the devices after pairing: https://support.apple.com/en-us/HT204791

 D21x series: It is possible to use the D2100E (Engineering Edition for integration purposes) in conjunction with our product MTM14E for using up to 14 third-party call buttons.